-They claim to be aiming for fancy features such as reversible learning and other such advanced technique of regularisation.
+They claim to be aiming for fancy features such as reversible learning and what-have-you.

 PyTorch has a unique way of building neural networks: using and replaying a tape recorder.

 Most frameworks such as TensorFlow, Theano, Caffe and CNTK have a static view of the world.
 One has to build a neural network, and reuse the same structure again and again.
 Changing the way the network behaves means that one has to start from scratch. [… Pytorch] allows you to change the way your network behaves arbitrarily with zero lag or overhead.

 Of course the overhead is not truly zero; rather they have shifted the overhead baseline down a little.
 But whatever, it’s comparatively convenient.